sigmaSd/Stimulator/README.md

 | Italian    | 13.79          |
 | Portuguese | 96.55          |

-- translations less then 70% are not embedded into the app
+- Translations with less than 70% completion will not embedded to the app